steevLP/slpmodslauncher/README.md

 ## Features
 1. It's Opensource!
 It means someone did the development work for you.
 2. Its settings do contain everything the user will need and are continuously expanding.
-3. Due to its JSON server backend, it's easy to create new mod pack items
+3. Due to its JSON server backend, it's easy to create new mod pack items.

 ## Setting the launcher up
 The setup is easy as nothing, all you need is the Github Repo and a Webserver.
 It requires only a few Steps and basically no coding skill what so ever!